-Choir Program - Select Choir is an audition based choral group for 7th and 8th grade students.
+Choir Program - The School Choir is open to students in grades 5-8.
 Students sing a variety of choral literature in up to four-part harmony with an emphasis on correct breathing and vocal techniques.
 This is a yearlong, performance-based choir which may require day and evening performances as an extension of the school day.